W

-W, or w, is the twenty-third letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+W (minuscule: w) is the twenty-third letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is double-u, plural double-ues.

 Name

-The name 'double-u' reflects stages in the letter's evolution when it was considered two of the same letter, a double U.
+The name "double-u" reflects stages in the letter's evolution when it was considered two of the same letter, a double U.

-Some speakers shorten the name "double u" into "dub-u" or just "dub"; for example, University of Wisconsin, University of Washington, University of Wyoming, University of Waterloo, University of the Western Cape and University of Western Australia are all known colloquially as "U Dub", and the automobile company Volkswagen, abbreviated "VW", is sometimes pronounced "V-Dub".
-The fact that many website URLs require a "www." prefix has been influential in promoting these shortened pronunciations.
+Some speakers shorten the name "double u" into "dub-u" (in Southern American accents this may be rendered as "dubya") or simply as "dub"; for example, University of Wisconsin, University of Washington, University of Wyoming, University of Waterloo, University of the Western Cape and University of Western Australia are all known colloquially as "U Dub", and the automobile company Volkswagen, abbreviated "VW", is sometimes pronounced "V-Dub".

-In other West Germanic languages, its name is monosyllabic: German We //veː//, Dutch wee //ʋeː//.
-In Polish is called "wu" (as "v" and "u").
+In other West Germanic languages, its name is monosyllabic: German We //veː// (vs. Vau //fa͜ʊ// for v), Dutch wee //ʋeː// (vs. vee //veː// for v).
+In Polish it is called wu //vu// (vs. fał //faw// or we //vɛ// for v).
 In many languages, its name literally means "double v": Portuguese duplo vê, Spanish doble ve (though it can be spelled uve doble), French double vé, Icelandic tvöfalt vaff, Czech dvojité vé, Estonian kaksisvee, Finnish kaksois-vee, etc.